 - How are care homes changing during coronavirus?

-- You are here: Keeping in touch with a person with dementia in a care home through coronavirus
+- You are here: Can I visit a person with dementia in a care home during coronavirus?

 - If a person with dementia in a care home gets coronavirus